 Cambodia acceded to the ICCPR, ICESCR and CRC in 1992 and as such is legally bound by their provisions.
 The Government of Cambodia has the primary obligation to respect, protect, and fulfill the human rights enshrined in these instruments for those people affected by HAGL's operations in Cambodia.
-The obligation to respect requires the government to refrain from interfering with or curtailing, directly or indirectly, the enjoyment of human rights.
-The obligation to protect requires the government to take steps to prevent human rights abuses by third parties, including companies such as HAGL.
+The obligation to respect requires the government to refrain from interfering with or curtailing, directly or indirectly, the enjoyment of human rights abuses by third parties, including companies such as HAGL.
 The obligation to fulfill requires States parties to take appropriate, positive legislative, administrative, judicial, budgetary, promotional and other measures aimed at the full realization of human rights.16